samiullah997/internet-speed-test-back-end/README.md

 ### Deployment

-You can deploy this project using:
+You can deploy this project using: `heroku create`

 <!--
 Example: